 Title VII established the Equal Employment Opportunity Commission (EEOC) to investigate violations of the act.
 A victim of discrimination who wishes to file suit must first file a complaint with the EEOC to permit that agency to attempt conciliation of the dispute.
 The EEOC has filed a number of lawsuits to prove statistically that a company has systematically discriminated on one of the forbidden bases.
 The EEOC has received perennial criticism for its extreme slowness in filing suits and for failure to handle the huge backlog of complaints with which it has had to wrestle.

+A form of employment discrimination that results when an employer intentionally discriminates against employees who are members of protected classes.
 The courts have come to recognize two major types of Title VII cases:

 1. Cases of disparate treatment3